 I always use 8 hours of incubation time, but you can experiment and decide what you like best!

 There are a lot of different ways you can flavor your yogurt.
 Popular options are sweetened condensed milk or natural bliss creamer.
 You can mix these in with the milk at the beginning of the yogurt making process.

 While the sweetened condensed milk or creamer do taste good, I experimented to find some easy lower-calorie and sugar-free options!

 To start with, I use a food scale and divide my yogurt into 6 oz portions (which are around 100 calories each).

 I make several different flavors to make myself a variety of options!

 All of the options below add very few calories to your yogurt if you use sugar-free varieties.

 Any flavor of sugar-free jello mix is really good mixed in with yogurt!
 My favorites are strawberry or lime.

-To flavor a 6 oz portion: mix in ¼ tsp jello mix
+To flavor a 6 oz portion: mix in ¼ teaspoon jello mix

-To flavor a full batch of yogurt: mix in 2 tsp jello mix
+To flavor a full batch of yogurt: mix in 2 teaspoon jello mix

 Jello Pudding Mix